Culture of Chile: Cuisine

 Chilean cuisine uses a variety of products due to Chile's location and long coastline.
 The cuisine arose from the fusion of traditional indigenous ingredients with Spanish culture and traditions.
 Further European immigration also brought various styles and traditions in cooking were heavily influenced by the Italians and the Germans.
 In the 20th century, French cuisine marked an important turning point influencing culinary methods and creating a type of Criollo style that has been implemented now in Chilean cooking.
 British cooking influences include the onces or tea breaks usually taken in the afternoon among Chileans of all classes and backgrounds.
+German food influences include traditional cakes and desserts have been adopted in much of Chile.
 Many Chilean recipes are enhanced and accompanied by wine and Chilean pisco, a type of grape brandy produced in Chile, Pisco is also consumed in neighbouring Peru.
 Throughout Chile each region spanning from north to south contain a variety of culinary recipes special to each location.